Updated July 5, 2022

 Here’s an article that explains the term: What are a Business Owner’s Discretionary Earnings.
 If you’re not exactly sure of how to calculate, an accountant or professional business broker can compute it for you.

-Almost all restaurants and bars will appraise for somewhere between 1.5 to 3.0 times discretionary earnings.
-Exactly where in this range that a specific operation will fall depends on what type of bar or restaurant, size of the operation, location, revenue trends and other factors.
+Almost all full-service restaurants will appraise for somewhere between 2 to 3.0 times discretionary earnings.
+Fast food restaurants will fall somewhere between 1.5 and 2.5 times discretionary earnings.
+Exactly where in these ranges a specific operation will fall depends on restaurant type, size, location, revenue trends, and other factors.

-None of these appraisal guidelines include the value of any inventory on hand or real estate.
-If the business owns real estate, the value of the realty should be added to the guideline result.
-And inventory, at cost (food and liquor only), should also be added to obtain the total estimated value of the business.
+None of these appraisal guidelines include the value of any real estate.
+If the business owns real estate, the value of the realty should be added to the above guideline result.

 However, you as the owner, seller or buyer of the business are the final arbiter of what the business is worth to you.
 Remember, these guidelines are only averages.
 And the guidelines certainly don’t take into account any special considerations or any future plans that an owner might have for the business.
 What a particular business might be worth to you may be more or less than it’s worth to the next person who looks at it.